-Italy winds up Veneto banks, deal could cost up to 17 billion euros
+Italy winds up Veneto banks at cost of up to 17 billion euros

 The decree will have to be voted into law by parliament within 60 days.

 Under the plan, the banks' soured loans, as well as legal risks stemming from a mis-selling scandal, will be moved to a bad bank, partly financed by the state.
-Junior bond holders and shareholders will also be hit, but senior bonds and depositors will be shielded from any losses.
+Junior bondholders and shareholders in the two banks will suffer losses, but senior bonds and depositors will be protected.

-Padoan said that on top of the 5.2 billion euros payment to Intesa, which includes 1.2 billion euros to cover for job cuts, the state will offer additional guarantees for up to 12 billion euros to fund potential losses stemming from a due diligence of the two banks' soured and risky loans.
+Padoan said that on top of the 5.2 billion euros payment to Intesa, which includes 1.3 billion euros to cover job cuts, the state will offer guarantees to fund potential losses arising from due diligence of the two banks' soured and risky loans.

+A treasury source said the government estimated that the total 12 billion euros in guarantees would translate into a fair-value exposure of just 400 million euros for the state, but did not explain how it arrived at that figure.

+The EU Commission also said in a statement that the "net costs to the Italian state will be much lower than the nominal amounts of the measures provided".
+It too did not explain.

 'TOUGH CONDITIONS'